Rabin92/calendar-2021/README.md

 ### Project Description

-Built a calendar with a search function where users will be able to search by months.
+Created a calendar with a search function where users will be able to search by months.

 ### Languages